zephyrol/JumperBall/README.md

 HOW TO PLAY :

-Use the arrows to move and Enter to jump.
+-Use the arrows to move and Enter to jump.